RakhithJK/YT-Spammer-Purge-wiki/Planned-Features.md

 ## Currently Planned Features
-* v1.6: Search usernames and/or comments based on entire strings, not just individual special characters
-* v1.6 or 1.7: Smart Spam Detect: Search usernames and/or comment text for unicode characters used almost exclusively by spammers (such as unicode number characters) - Also allow importing of custom list of characters from a file
+* v1.7 or 1.8: Allow importing of custom list of characters or strings from a file
 * v1.7 or 1.8: Allow use of a config file to more easily run script with repeated settings

 ## Eventual Planned Features